-AI accelerated RPA projects: an interview with Olivier Chosson, COO at Novelis
+AI accelerated RPA: Interview with Olivier Chosson, Novelis COO

-Today we invite you for a transcript of an interview conducted by NICE who welcomed Olivier Chosson, COO & founder of the company Novelis (www.novelis.io) – consultants in technological integration (Automation, OCR, NLP, IA, micro-services, development of business applications) – to discuss the question asked by key decision-makers: how to accelerate my digital transformation projects with RPA technologies?
+Today we present you a transcript of an interview conducted by NICE welcoming Olivier Chosson, COO & founder of the company Novelis (www.novelis.io) – consultants in technological integration (Automation, OCR, NLP, IA, micro-services, development of business applications) – who discussed a question relevant to key decision-makers: how to accelerate my digital transformation projects with RPA technologies?

 NICE: Hello Olivier, so how did this confinement period go for Novelis and how is the recovery going?